North Korea: threat of atmospheric nuclear test should be taken literally - CNN

 North Korean Foreign Minister Ri Yong Ho said last month Pyongyang may consider conducting “the most powerful detonation” of a hydrogen bomb over the Pacific Ocean amid rising tensions with the United States.

-The minister made the comment after U.S. President Donald Trump warned that the United States would “totally destroy” North Korea, which has been working to develop nuclear-tipped missiles capable of hitting America, if it threatened the United States.
+The minister made the comment after President Donald Trump warned that the United States would “totally destroy” North Korea, which has been working to develop nuclear-tipped missiles capable of hitting America, if it threatened the United States.

 CIA chief Mike Pompeo said last week that North Korea could be only months away from gaining the ability to hit the United States with nuclear weapons.